Macri says Argentina’s currency crisis is over

-BUENOS AIRES, Argentina (AP) — President Mauricio Macri says Argentina’s currency crisis is over, speaking as the country’s currency rebounded some and prices for its stocks and bonds rose.
+BUENOS AIRES, Argentina (AP) — President Mauricio Macri said Wednesday that Argentina’s currency crisis is over, speaking as the country’s currency rebounded somewhat and prices for its stocks and bonds rose.

 Macri announced last week that Argentina was seeking a financing deal with the International Monetary Fund following a sharp drop in the peso.
+The decision brought back haunting memories for Argentines who blame the IMF for introducing policies that led to the country’s 2001 economic implosion.

-Argentina was forced to impose recent interest rate hikes and to tighten the fiscal deficit target to try to halt the devaluation of its currency.
-The peso fell to a new all-time low of 25.30 to the U.S. dollar Monday.
+Argentina was forced to impose interest rate hikes and to tighten the fiscal deficit target to try to halt the devaluation of its currency, which has lost about 25 percent of its value in recent weeks.

-But the peso rose at 24.8 per dollar Wednesday and Argentine stocks and bonds rose.
+The peso hit a new all-time low of 25.30 to the U.S. dollar Monday.
+But it rose at 24.8 per dollar Wednesday and Argentine stocks and bonds rose.

 Most Read Business Stories